RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-07-parallella-quick-start-guide-with-gotchas.markdown

 ###Burn the SD Card
 Make sure you're using an SD card of 16GB or larger.

-Insert your SD card into your primary machine's SD card reader, and use the Mac OS X `diskutil` command to determine the designation of the reader.
+Insert your SD card into your primary machine's SD card reader, and use the Mac OS X `diskutil` command to determine the designation of the SD card.
+If you sometimes use portable hard drives with your primary machine, the SD card designation could change from time to time, so it's important to perform this step each each time you burn a card.

 ```bash
 $ diskutil list